ujuadimora-dev/FunTime-Quiz/README.md

 Each item opened a new tab when clicked as expected and correct hover color was present.

 **Contact form**
 Testing was performed on the contact page .
-It will navigate the user to 404.html ,if the user inputs the user name or not.
-Actually it was expected because due to Time factor.
-As mention in the 404 message.
-It is still under contruction
+It will navigate the user to Thank-you.html ,

+## Scenario One - Correct Inputs_

+Steps to test:
+## If the user inputs the user name and correct email with email format.
+Username: Ada
+Email; uju@gmail.com
+Submit;
+on clicking submit, It will navigate the user to Thank-you.html ,

+#  Scenario two - blank Inputs_

+Steps to test:
+But  if the user e.g;
+Username:
+Email; uju@gmail.com
+Submit;
+on clicking submit, there will a message telling the user that name filed must not be empty

+# Scenario One - in Correct email Inputs_

+Steps to test:

+But  if the user e.g;
+Username: uju
+Email; ujugmail.com
+Submit;
+on clicking submit, there will a message telling the user that email field must contain @

+# Actual:
+Website behaved as expected

 ### Validator Testing